Towards Safe Policy Improvement for Non-Stationary MDPs: Broader Impact

 \paragraph{Ethical concerns: } The proposed method is focused towards ensuring \textit{safety}, defined in terms of the performance of a system.
 The proposed algorithm to do so makes use of data generated by interacting with a non-stationary MDP.
 As discussed above, in many cases, non-stationary MDPs are associated with human beings.
 This raises additional issue of \textit{safety} concerning data privacy and security.
 The proposed method \textit{does not} resolve any of these issues, and therefore additional care should be taken for adequate data management.

 \paragraph{Note to a wider audience:} The proposed method relies upon smoothness assumptions that need not be applicable to all problems of interests.
 For example, when there are jumps or breaks in the time series, then the behavior of the proposed method is not ensured to be safe.
+Our method also makes use of importance sampling which requires access to the probabilities of the past actions taken under the behavior policy $\beta$.
+If these probabilities are not available and are instead estimated from data then it may introduce bias and may result in a greater violation of the safety constraint.
 Further, all of our experiments were conducted on simulated domains, where the exact nature of non-stationarity may \textit{not} reflect the non-stationarity observed during actual interactions in the physical world.
 Developing simulators that closely mimic the physical world, without incorporating systematic and racial bias, remains an open problem and is complementary to our research.
 Hence, caution is warranted while quoting results from these simulation experiments.

 \paragraph{Future research directions: } There are several exciting directions for future research.
 We used the ordinary importance sampling procedure to estimate past performances of a policy.
 However, it suffers from high variance and leveraging better importance sampling procedures \cite{jiang2015doubly,thomas2016data} can be directly beneficial to obtain better estimates of past performances.
 Leveraging time-series models like ARIMA \cite{chen2009arima} and their associated wild-bootstrap methods \cite{godfrey2005wild, djogbenou2015bootstrap, friedrich2020autoregressive} can be a fruitful direction for extending our algorithm to more general settings that have correlated noises or where the performance trend, both locally and globally, can be better modeled using auto-regressive functions.
 Further, goodness-of-fit tests \cite{chen2003empirical} could be used to search for a time-series model that best fits the application.